 A Few Core Technologies - Many Products

-We adapt our two fundamental inventions to develop many products.
+We adapt our fundamental inventions to develop many products.
 Our customers are producing a wide range of OEM implementations of Insolia Flex and Insolia Cradle, from sandals in Bangladesh to high-heels in the UK.

 HBN Shoe Utility Patent issued by the USPTO on July 7, 2020